From the 24th to 26th of February

 narrow interest of any particular stakeholder.

-to see more deeply into the reality of the world and
+to see more deeply into the reality of the

 to contemplate God’s work.
 God’s revelation, which can